Bootstrap Diagnostic Tests: extensions

 \subsection{alternative discrepancy measures}

 The discussion so far has focused on the \textsf{KS} or uniform norm, and the norms it dominates.
-Apart from the mentioned signed \textsf{KS} , Cramer-von Mises and Anderson-Darling norms, also the seminorm $\Vert \cdot\Vert_{A}:=\sup_{A}|\cdot|$ for an interval $A$ (e.g., $A:=[1.96,\infty )$), leading to $\hat{d}_{n}(A)=\sup_{u\in A}|\hat{G}_{n}(u)-\Phi(u)|$, is dominated by the \textsf{KS} norm, and similarly $\hat{d}_{n}(x):=|\hat{G}_{n}(x)-\Phi(x)|$ obtained by focusing on a single point in the support (e.g., $x=1.96$).
-They all satisfy the rate condition in Assumption \ref{Assn 1} whenever the \textsf{KS} norm does so, and are covered by our theory.
+Apart from, e.g., the mentioned signed \textsf{KS} and Cramer-von Mises norms, also the seminorm $\sup_{A}|\cdot|$ for an interval $A$ (e.g., $A:=[1.96,\infty)$), leading to $\hat{d}_{n}(A)=\sup_{u\in A}|\hat{G}_{n}(u)-\Phi(u)|$, is dominated by the \textsf{KS} norm, and similarly $\hat{d}_{n}(x):=|\hat{G}_{n}(x)-\Phi(x)|$ obtained by focusing on a single point in the support (e.g., $x=1.96$).
+They all satisfy the rate condition in Assumption~\ref{Assn 1} whenever the \textsf{KS} norm does so, and are covered by the theory.

-In addition, range-based, quantile-based discrepancy measures or measures focusing on specific moments of the bootstrap distributions could be used; for instance, a moment-based discrepancy based on the third and fourth moments can be defined as
+In addition, range-based, quantile-based discrepancy measures or measures focusing on specific moments of the bootstrap distributions could be used.
+For instance, a moment-based discrepancy based on the third and fourth moments can be defined as

+with $\Omega$ a symmetric p.d. matrix.
+Such discrepancy measures need not be continuous on $\mathscr{D}_{\mathbb{R}}$ and a strengthening of (\ref{eq bs consistency}) along the lines discussed, e.g., in Hahn and Liao (2021) may be required for their convergence to zero in probability.